ShemiNechmad/ToDo-List-React-Node/README.md

+A React+Node ToDo list application, includes the options- Add, Delete, Checkbox and Edit item!

 All files of the project are included, except the node modules directory.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).